 Differences between IFRS and statutory taxation regulations in Mongolia give rise to temporary differences between the carrying amount of assets and liabilities for financial reporting purposes and their tax bases.
-The deferred tax liability on the balance sheet increased by \$235,067 during the year (Q4 2017 - \$121,909 decrease) primarily due to adding land use rights transfer taxes to current deferred tax and an unrealized gain in the fair value in investment properties.
+The deferred tax liability on the balance sheet decreased by \$155,606 during the year (Q4 2018 - \$235,067 increase) primarily due to sale of investment properties and an unrealized loss on the fair value of investment properties.